 Newsletter re Trump Executive Order Delaying Implementation of the DOL Fiduciary Rule

-The waiting and speculation as to the actions that the Trump Administration would take with respect to the DOL Fiduciary Rule has ended.
-At noon today, President Trump issued an Executive Order that will delay the implementation of the fiduciary rule for 90 days while the DOL reviews the rule and determines whether it should go into effect.There may be legal challenges to this action brought by proponents of the DOL fiduciary rule on various theories, such as a possible violation of the Administrative Procedures Act, although it is not entirely clear who would have standing today to mount such a legal challenge.
-Another possible result of the delay would be the possibility that the SEC would become involved in the process, so that there would be a uniform definition of fiduciary by both the DOL and SEC.
+The waiting and speculation as to the actions that the Trump Administration might take with respect to the Department of Labor’s fiduciary rule has ended.
+At noon today, President Trump issued an executive order that will delay the implementation of the fiduciary rule for 90 days while the DOL reviews the rule and determines whether it should go into effect.
+The possiblity exists that legal challenges to this action will be brought by proponents of the DOL fiduciary rule under various theories, such as a possible violation of the Administrative Procedures Act, although it is not entirely clear who would have standing today to mount such a legal challenge.
+Another possible result of the delay is possibility that the Securities and Exchange Commission may become involved in the processin order to create a uniform definition of fiduciary that would be applied by both the DOL and SEC.
+A bill known as the Financial CHOICE Act, passed by the House Financial Services Committee in September, proposes the incorporation of the fiduciary rulet into the Retail Investor Protection Act (a bill passed by the House in 2016) which requires the SEC to to take the driver’s seat on a fiduciary rulemaking.

-It would be premature before the review process has commenced to speculate as to the conclusions that the DOL will reach, although it is highly unlikely that the fiduciary rule and the Best Interest Contract Exemption (“BICE”) in their current form will survive, because of the likelihood that the person delivering that message would be fired by Trump.
-It is possible that the revised fiduciary rule would survive more or less in tact, but that there would be significant modifications to the BICE exemption However, while the DOL reviews the fiduciary rule and the BICE , what would be the appropriate actions to take for entities that have already devoted considerable time and resources to meeting the April 10th implementation date..Even if the DOL determined to conclude that the best course of action was to return to the rules in effect prior to the enactment of the DOL Ru;le and BICE, it would not necessarily be the best course of action to undo all of the compliance actions that have been taken.
-First, to the extent that the analysis of the processes, protocols, and procedures necessitated by the DOL guidance have shown areas of inefficiency and suboptimality, there is no reason to discontinue the implementation of these corrections.
-Examples of this would include the on boarding process and the documentation that clients are required to review and sign If reducing the size of the investment platform is more efficient and easier to monitor, that process should continue as well, as should the training and education of financial advisors with respect to fiduciary responsibility and acting in the best interest of the client should continue.
+It is premature, before the DOL has even commenced the review process imposed by the executive order, to speculate as to the conclusions that the DOL will reach, although it is highly unlikely that the fiduciary rule and its hallmark Best Interest Contract Exemption (“BICE”) will survive in their current form in light of President Trump’s clear willingness to dismiss government officials unwilling to conform to his agenda..
+Along with the potential for the ruled to be completely altered, is the possiblity that the fiduciary rule would survive more or less in tact, but that there would be significant modifications to the BICE exemption.

+While the DOL reviews the fiduciary rule and the BICE , however, organizations that have already devoted considerable time and resources to meeting the April 10th implementation deadline must consider what their next steps will be.
+Even if the DOL determines that the best course of action is to return to the rules in effect prior to the enactment of the DOL Ru;le and BICE, it is not necessarily the best course of action to undo the compliance actions that have already been adopted.
+First, to the extent that the analysis of the processes, protocols, and procedures necessitated by the expectation of the DOL rule’s applicability have shown areas of inefficiency and suboptimality, there is little reason to discontinue the implementation of these corrections.
+Examples of this would include the on-boarding process and the documentation that clients are required to review and sign If reducing the size of the investment platform is more efficient and easier to monitor, that process should continue as well, as should the training and education of financial advisors with respect to fiduciary responsibility and acting in the best interest of the client should continue.
 Also, some of the actions that may have been accelerated by the DOL guidance reflected an industry trend towards an advisory rather than a brokerage based platform.
 That is, the move towards levelized fees encouraged by BICE, although perhaps not as narrowly defined as by the DOL, was an action that would have incurred in any event.